| Jen Currin

 dry kisses all the way up your arm.

-in men’s trousers.
+Sometimes we slept in the woodsin men’s trousers.
 We were merciless

 when it came to the urgings